December 7, 2018

 contributor: Rob Goodier

 Researchers at Engineering for Change developed two comprehensive reports on technology that mitigates food-borne disease and improves agricultural practices in sub-Saharan Africa.
 One paper details the methods and machines that fight fungal contamination and aflatoxin in tropical crops, while the other explores the rising importance of Internet and communications technologies to farmers in emerging economies.

-The reports are the fruit of a partnership between E4C’s global network of Research Fellows and two organizations with expertise in global agriculture, Compatible Technology International (CTI) and The Institute for Food Technology (IFT).
+The reports are the fruit of a partnership between E4C’s global network of Research Fellows and two organizations with expertise in global food and agriculture solutions, Compatible Technology International (CTI) and Feeding Tomorrow, the foundation of the Institute of Food Technologists (IFT).
 Four E4C researchers collaborated virtually from Kenya, India, Tunisia, and Canada, conducting literature reviews and interviewing farmers, scholars and practitioners based in their home countries.
 The researchers also had access to E4C’s Solutions Library, a database of hundreds of products listed in a standardized format for easy side-by-side comparison.

 “The research exemplifies the value that E4C’s fellows provide to international development.
 Our fellows specialize in technology for social good.
 They apply engineering expertise and their uniquely global perspective to study issues in agriculture, health, energy, ICTs, transportation, housing and other sectors.
 The outcome is a repository of open-source knowledge that can be accessed by everyone on our platform,” says Mariela Machado, the Research Fellowship program manager at E4C.